akajains/gatsby-starter-netlify-cms/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: 123 Check 123 ....
 image: /img/home-jumbotron.jpg
 heading: Great coffee with a conscience
-subheading: Support sustainable farming while enjoying a cup
+subheading: Quite impressive live editing.
+Not too bad
 mainpitch:
-  title: Why Kaldi
+  title: Kaldi
   description: >
     Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
 We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
-description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
     - image: /img/coffee.png